-Investments in qualifying holdings Under VCT regulations, at least 70% of the Company's funds should be invested in qualifying holdings (80% for accounting periods beginning after 5 April 2019, so from 1 March 2020 for the Company).
+i) Investments in qualifying holdings

+Under VCT regulations, at least 70% of the Company's funds should be invested in qualifying holdings (80% for accounting periods beginning after 5 April 2019, so from 1 March 2020 for the Company).
 When there is an issue of new shares, the 70% requirement does not apply to the new funds raised for any accounting periods which end earlier than three years from the date of allotment of the new shares.

-For the purposes of the 70% qualifying holdings requirement, disposals of qualifying investments for cash may be disregarded for a period of six months.
+For the purposes of the 70% qualifying holdings requirement, disposals of qualifying investments for cash may be disregarded for a period of 12 months (as from 6 April 2019, whereas it had previously been 6 months).
 Where a VCT breaches any requirement due to factors outside of its control, it may apply to HMRC for a determination that the breach will be disregarded for a period of 90 days while the breach is remedied.